Last Update: January 22, 2020

 Separately, David Beckham entered the picture.
 Beckham’s impact on MLS was far greater than just being a big name player on one of the league’s most successful teams.
 When he joined the Los Angeles Galaxy from Real Madrid, he had a provision in his contract with MLS that he could choose to exercise if he wished to invest in a future expansion team.

 Claure eventually met someone who was able to arrange a meeting with David Beckham.
 Soon thereafter, the two decided that they would work together and Beckham focused on Miami as the city where he would launch a new team.
 The initial announcement by Beckham and Claure was made at the Perez Art Museum on February 5, 2014.
-Progress was slow to nonexistent in the years that followed, and many doubted that “Miami Beckham United” (the investors’ corporate name) would ever actually happen.
+Progress was slow to nonexistent in the years that followed, including failed attempts to find a location for the future stadium amid the turbulent waters of Miami politics made even more complicated by the fact that some land is under the jurisdiction of Miami-Dade County and some the City of Miami.
+Many doubted that “Miami Beckham United” (the investors’ corporate name) would ever actually happen, and people wondered why the investors didn’t walk away.

 The breakthrough came the addition of brothers Jorge and Jose Mas, whose belief in and passion for Miami matched the perseverance and determination of Claure and Beckham.
-It was exactly the missing ingredient the team needed to move from concept to reality.
+A local investor who knew his way around Miami was exactly the missing ingredient the team needed to move from concept to reality.
 After years of setbacks and frustrations, “Fútbol Miami” was officially confirmed on January 29, 2018.

-Step 1: Choose A Name That Will Resonate
+Step 1: Choosing A Name That Will Resonate

 The building process took a major leap forward on September 5, 2018, when the club’s official name was revealed: Club Internacional de Fútbol Miami, (Inter Miami CF), together with its unique badge and official colours.